2qx/vox/packages/app/src/routes/timeout/README.md

 A timeout contract holds assets (cash or tokens) during a timeout period.
 If not withdrawn or 'refreshed' within the timeout window, all funds will be sent to the pre-defined receipt.

-**⚠️ Note: If not more BEFORE timeout, funds are liquidated automatically.**
+**⚠️ Note: Funds will be sent to the pre-defined receipt if not moved BEFORE timeout expires.**

 More about the [contract here](https://bitcoincashresearch.org/t/unspent-phi-v3-timelocking-token-aware-contracts/1501#relative-timelock-bip68-deadman-switch-or-last-will-vault-with-cashtoken-support-2)